Siva-47/ICE/README.md

 ## Application

-File **application.R** provides an example about how to use our proposed method (ICE) with a given network, including some necessary details, like how to stop the iterations and select appropriate tuning parameters.
+File **application.R** provides a brief example about how to use our proposed method (ICE) with a given network, including some necessary details, like how to stop the iterations and select appropriate tuning parameters.

 Mark: To generate the simulated network, the code in file **simulation/network_generate.R** should be runned first.